Hugo-dgn/drone-pilot/docs/README.md

 ## Create ROS Project

-To initiate the ROS project with the necessary dependencies, use the following commands:
+To initiate the ROS project with the necessary dependencies, use the following commands in the directory of your choice:

 ```bash
 wget https://raw.githubusercontent.com/Hugo-dgn/drone-pilot/master/ubuntu_sim_ros_noetic.sh